Chaoses-Ib/IbLogiSoftExt/README.md

   * Detect when your G-keys have been double-pressed, triple-pressed or long-pressed.
 (Remember to use "L" option when call KeyWait. [#2](../../issues/2))
   * Make your G-keys context-sensitive (perform different actions depending on specific conditions, such as different processes and windows).
 It's more configurable than LGS's Automatic Game Detection.
   * Define custom combinations of G-keys as hotkeys.
 (Just like G-Shift, but more powerful) ([#2](../../issues/2))
+* Reduce the background memory usage of Logitech Gaming Software.
+It can reduce the memory from 70MB to 10MB, approximately.

 ## Supported Version
 * Logitech Gaming Software 9.02.65 64-bit